 Attend school in one of New Jersey’s most desirable real estate markets

 Stevens Institute of Technology in Hoboken, NJ is where techy meets trendy.
 With their prime real-estate in one of the state’s most bustling cities and award-winning programs, Stevens is an attractive option for undergraduate and graduate students.
 Stevens offers programs in engineering, chemistry, computer science, business, entrepreneurship, and the humanities.
 By putting in hard work, Stevens Institute of Technology grads earn massive bragging rights and bright futures along with their degree.
-Stevens boasts impressive rankings and recognition for career placement, salary potential and overall value.
+Stevens boasts impressive rankings and recognition for career placement, salary potential, and overall value.
 Bottom line: if you’re going to shell out money for your diploma, Stevens offers a pretty high ROI.

 That spells good news for those who want to live in the city after graduating.
 Market trends show that both rents and property values in Hoboken are skyrocketing, a projection that shows no sign of slowing down.
 Hoboken is so desirable due to its proximity to Manhattan and its own reputation as a bustling hot spot.
-The younger crowds knows that Washington Street is the city’s nightlife hub, with bars such as Maxwell’s Tavern, Bin 14, Madison Bar and Grill and Louise and Jerry’s Tavern populating the strip.
+The younger crowds know that Washington Street is the city’s nightlife hub, with bars such as Maxwell’s Tavern, Bin 14, Madison Bar and Grill and Louise and Jerry’s Tavern populating the strip.
 With Hoboken’s rapid expansion and ten-minute PATH commute to the city, it’s a young urbanite’s dream location.

 Experience a Taste of Portugal in Newark

 Newark is more than just the next-door neighbor of more fashionable cities like Hoboken and Jersey City.
 Like most cities, Newark has sub-sections that each tell a story of the city’s past, present and future; in particular, its Ironbound District.
 The Ironbound District is a 4-mile enclave whose identity is tied to the rail companies that made Newark a centralized transportation hub on the East Coast.
 It got its name from the looming elevated iron bridges constructed by the Central Railroad of New Jersey at the dawn of the 20th century.
 Newark, thus bound in iron, was a major manufacturing hub during the Industrial Revolution.
-It attracted inventors and immigrants alike, which allowed the growing city to flourish.
+It attracted investors and immigrants alike, which allowed the growing city to flourish.

 While laboring Irish, Italians and Germans were the neighborhood’s original residents, Ironbound truly gets its cultural identity from the Portuguese.
 Ferry Street is Ironbound’s beating heart, where buildings are adorned with Portuguese flags and rich Iberian cuisine is the culinary standard.
 In recent years, many upscale tapas bars and restaurants have opened their doors, such as Vivo, Casa d’Paco and Mompou.
 If the best way to acquaint yourself with a culture is through food, then a visit to any of these restaurants will give NJIT students a glimpse into Newark’s local community.
 Adventurous eaters may want to check out one of these tapas bars and restaurants after an event or concert at the Prudential Center or NJ PAC.